google/WebFundamentals/src/content/en/updates/posts/2016/09/broadcastchannel.md

 The main difference between the [Channel Messaging API](https://developer.mozilla.org/en-US/docs/Web/API/Channel_Messaging_API) and `BroadcastChannel` is that the latter is a means to dispatch messages to multiple listeners (one-to-many). `MessageChannel` is meant for one-to-one communication directly between scripts.
 It's also more involved, requiring you to setup channels with a port on each end.

-## Feature detection & browser support
+## Feature detection and browser support

 Currently, Chrome 54, Firefox 38, and Opera 41 support the Broadcast Channel API.